-Samburu National Reserve Safaris
+Samburu Game Reserve 365

-Samburu Game Reserve is relatively small, but offers some of the best game viewing in northern Kenya.
-The rugged and dramatic landscape is traversed by the Uaso Nyiro River, which provides an essential water source for the reserve’s inhabitants, including a number of species rarely found anywhere else, such as the Beisa oryx, Grevy’s zebra, Reticulated giraffe, Vulturine guinea fowl and Somali ostrich.
-Samburu is also home to large herds of elephant, gazelle, gerenuk, waterbuck, dik dik and predators such as lion, cheetah and hyena, which may be spotted on daily game drives.
-An unusual treat on a Samburu safari is that leopards are commonly seen in daylight.
+On the small side, it nevertheless offers some of the best game viewing in northern Kenya.
+The rugged landscape is traversed by the Uaso Nyiro River, which provides an essential water source for the reserve’s wildlife, which includes a number of species rarely found anywhere else, such as the Beisa oryx, Grevy’s zebra, reticulated giraffe, vulturine guinea fowl and Somali ostrich.
+It’s also home to large herds of elephant, gazelle, gerenuk, waterbuck, dik dik and predators such as lion, cheetah and hyena.
+An unusual sight that you can look forward to is leopard during daylight, a common occurrence here.